 How Fast Do Fig Trees Grow?

-Ground-planted fig trees grow about 12 inches per year, and they can reach heights of 30 feet or more.
+Fig trees planted in the ground grow about 12 inches per year, and they can reach heights of 30 feet or more.
 A potted fig tree will grow at a slower rate because its roots are restricted by the size of the container.
 Fig trees need space to develop a widespread root system and support maximum growth.

-Healthy fig tree growth can be encouraged with regular pruning.
+Regular pruning will help encourage healthy fig tree growth.
 Avoid over-fertilizing fig trees, particularly with a nitrogen-heavy fertilizer.
-Nitrogen encourages leaves and shoots to grow, meaning less of the plant’s energy will be available to develop roots or produce fruit.
+Nitrogen encourages leaves and shoots to grow, meaning less of the plant's energy will be available to develop roots or produce fruit.

 Learn more: Fertilizing Fig Trees: 8 Times it's NOT Necessary